P-dilasha-004/fitfindr-project/README.md

 ### Error Handling
 All tools are built to handle failures gracefully (e.g., empty wardrobe, no matches, or tight budget) and return helpful messages instead of breaking.

-## Error Handling & Resilience

-FitFindr is designed to fail gracefully.
-Instead of crashing, it detects issues and either guides the user or provides a fallback response.

----

 ## Tool Failure Handling

 | Tool            | Failure Mode              | Agent Response |